Mwiche96/OhMyGrid/docs/starter-kit.md

 For a safe mapping, we recommend you reading about [good practices](https://wiki.openstreetmap.org/wiki/Good_practice).

 !!! note
     **⚠️ In some countries, mapping power lines is restricted.
-Always verify local guidelines, connect with the OSM local community first, or check out the [local projects](https://wiki.openstreetmap.org/wiki/Power_networks#Local_projects).**
+Always verify local guidelines, connect with the OSM local community first, or check out the [local projects](https://wiki.openstreetmap.org/wiki/Power_networks#Local_projects).
+If you can't find a local community, please send us an [email](mailto:MapYourGrid@openenergytransition.org) and we will help you set up a local group.**

     **⚠️ By following our [Code of Mappers](./code-of-mappers.md), we collectively protect the integrity of the OSM platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.**